• Skip to primary navigation

 Instructions

-Can you see lines, creases and circles?
+Look for lines, creases and circles.
 Do any family members have similar fingerprints?

-Can you make chart of eye and hair colour for people in your family?
+Make a chart of eye and hair colour for people in your family or a group of friends.
 Are they the same or different?

-Some characteristics so run in families, but isn’t it amazing to think that we are all unique.
+Some characteristics run in families, but fingerprints are definitely unique!

 What are fingerprints?

-Fingerprints are tiny ridges and patterns on the tip of the finger.
+Fingerprints are tiny ridges and patterns on the tip of the finger and thumbs.

 Fingerprints are a form of biometrics, a science that uses physical characteristics to identify people.